-There are several research and teaching assistantships available starting in August 2023, funded by NASA, SRC Inc, ESF and other sources.
+There are several research and teaching assistantships available starting in August or December 2023, funded by NASA, SRC Inc, ESF and other sources.
 Experience in machine learning methods and strong programming skills are expected.
 While familiarity with remote sensing analysis is preferable, candidates with technical backgrounds from other fields and interest in geospatial applications are encouraged to apply.

 – a master’s degree in engineering, computer science, physics, geography or related disciplines

 – experience with machine learning methods